Absent from School

 You will receive a comprehensive school report at the end of the academic year.
 The class teacher makes comprehensive and detailed assessments about your child and each of these judgements will be shared with you.
 The school report will cover holistic learning and well-being while also stipulating attendance.

 These assessment details are also shared with each of our feeder secondary schools.
 We work in close partnership with secondary colleagues to ensure they have the relative assessment information to enable them to differentiate effectively to meet the needs of your child.
+For further information about assessments and reporting to parents please click here

 We are passionate about transition from KS1 to KS2 and from KS2 to KS3.